crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

 ## Filtering functions

 Echidna has trouble finding the correct sequence to test this contract because the two reset functions (`reset1` and `reset2`) will set all the state variables to `false`.
-However, we can use a special Echidna feature to either blacklist the reset function or to whitelist only the `f`, `g`, `h` and `i` functions.
+However, we can use a special Echidna feature to either blacklist the `reset` functions or to whitelist only the `f`, `g`, `h` and `i` functions.

 To blacklist functions, we can use this configuration file: